-Opposing the Two-Child Cap Policy - Catholic Bishops' Conference
+Opposing the two-child cap policy - Catholic Bishops' Conference

 Introduced in 2017, the policy has been undermining the financial security of families with three or more children.
 Such families often have no choice but to make claims for Universal Credit as a result of common, but unpredictable, life events, such as job loss or the onset of disability.
 The majority of families affected by the two-child policy are working families.

-The Bishops’ Conference has launched an e-Action campaign to enable Catholics to simply but effectively make their strength of feeling known on this issue.
-We encourage all Catholics to take part in this e-Action campaign.
+Please use our e-Action form to contact your MP to outline your opposition to the two-child policy on Universal Credit payments for vulnerable, larger families.

-Catholic Social Teaching firmly rejects the policy on a matter of principle, namely its implication that larger families are a burden, rather than a blessing, to society.
+Catholic Social Teaching firmly rejects the two-child cap policy on Universal Credit payments on a matter of principle, namely its implication that larger families are a burden, rather than a blessing, to society.